danfuzz/one-true-awk/versions/README.md

 * 1993-07-23 &mdash; from the collection of Arnold Robbins.

+* 1994-08-24 &mdash; possibly a release via Netlib, from the collection of Arnold Robbins.

 * 1996-06-29 &mdash; retrieved November 5, 1996 from
   [Kernighan's page at Bell Labs](http://cm.bell-labs.com/cm/cs/awkbook/index.html).